Brotherhood of Mutants: Age of Apocalypse

 In the Age of Apocalypse reality, Apocalypse is served by a strikeforce of mutant fanatics calling itself the Brotherhood of Chaos.
 Its members are Copycat, Box, Spyne, Yeti and Arclight.

 Amazing Spider-Man: Renew Your Vows

 In Amazing Spider-Man: Renew Your Vows, the Brotherhood of Mutants consists of Magneto, Blob, Toad, Mist Mistress, Jubilee, and an unnamed mutant that resembles Crucible.
 They appear to attack the X-Mansion at the time when Spider-Man and his family are visiting.
 Spider-Man and his family join the fight against the Brotherhood of Mutants who are also shown to have Emma Frost in their group.
 Magneto wanted Emma Frost to operate Cerebro for the group.
-With help from Spider-Man's family, the X-Men defeats the Brotherhood of Mutants who are remanded to the Raft.
+With help from Spider-Man's family, the X-Men defeat the Brotherhood of Mutants who are remanded to the Raft.

 Battle of the Atom

 This version of the Brotherhood appeared in the Battle of the Atom event, first posing as a future X-Men team who wanted to send the past X-Men to their own time.
 Their true reasons, to prevent the past X-Men from suffering and dying in the future, were revealed, and they were soon at war against the present X-Men, the Uncanny X-Men, and the true Future X-Men.
 Their members include Xorn (the past Jean Grey, who had to wear a Xorn mask to limit her power), Charles Xavier II (the alleged son of the original Professor X and Mystique), Beast, Ice Thing (a semi-sentient ice construct created by the future Iceman), Molly Hayes, Deadpool, and Raze Logan (the son of Wolverine and Mystique, who first arrived disguised as Shadowcat).
 Some of the members of the Future Brotherhood died during the event, while some of them survived and remain living in the present.

 Although it appeared that all of the Brotherhood members had survived when they infiltrated Cyclops' new school, after the Brotherhood were defeated by the past-Jean Grey's mind powers, it is revealed that Xorn/Jean had been killed in their first appearance in the past, while all of the Brotherhood's other members- except for Raze Logan- were only working with the team due to the telepathic influence of Charles Xavier II.
 With Xavier II and Raze both subdued, the former Brotherhood were freed and returned to their home future while Charles Xavier II and Raze Logan are left in the present, locked in the prison's Cage.